 Prunksaal, the State Hall in the centre of the Austrian National Library, was the one site that impressed us the most on our last visit to Vienna.

-It is one of the world’s most stunning baroque libraries and the largest library in Austria.
+It is one of the world’s most stunning baroque libraries and Austria’s largest.
 The collection comprises over 200,000 medieval leather-bound books, rare manuscripts, maps, and many other treasures, displayed in rotating exhibitions.

 The domed roof, supported by towering pillars with intricately carved marble reliefs, is covered with beautiful frescoes.